ericom-gideon/docs/docs/apps/what_happens_and_what_gets_built_on_a_rails_app_deployment.md

 Once that’s all done, you’re good to go.
 Your app is set up and running on Ninefold.

 #### What gets built during deployment

 * All servers are provisioned with a unique public IP address, used for remote connectivity.

-* All servers are provisioned in a single private VLAN, used for all server-server communication.

 * An additional public IP address is provisioned on a local (region specific) load balancer, configured to direct web traffic to your application server